avarga/tkpath/doc/README.txt

     $token width

     returns height and width respectively.

+    Note that the surface behaves different from the canvas widget.
+When you have put an item there there is no way to configure it or to remove it.
+If you have done a mistake then you have to erase the complete surface and start all over.
+    Better to experiment on the canvas and then reproduce your drawing to a surface when you are satisfied with it.

     NB: gdi+ seems unable to produce antialiasing effects here but there seems to be no gdi+ specific way of drawing in memory bitmaps but had to call